You Nazty Spy!: Plot

 Three munitions manufacturers, discontent with reduced profits due to King Herman the 6 7/8's pacifist policies, conspire to overthrow him and institute a dictatorship by finding somebody stupid enough to be a figurehead leader.
-The trio selects the unwitting Stooges acting as wallpaper hangers as figureheads for their regime.
-Moe assumes the role of the leader, directly spoofing Adolf Hitler; Curly is a composite of Benito Mussolini and Hermann Göring, and Larry spoofs Joseph Goebbels, respectively.
+The trio selects the unwitting Stooges, working as wallpaper hangers, as figureheads for their regime.
+Moe Hailstone assumes the role of the leader, directly spoofing Adolf Hitler; Curly Gallstone becomes Field Marshall and is a composite of Benito Mussolini and Hermann Göring; and Larry Pebble becomes Minister of Propaganda, spoofing Joseph Goebbels, respectively.

 Upon seizing power, Hailstone, Gallstone, and Pebble attempt to govern Moronika.
 However, their incompetence and absurdity quickly unravel their authority.
 A subplot emerges with the arrival of Mattie Herring, who is suspected of espionage by the Stooges and subsequently sentenced to execution.
 Her escape only complicates matters.

-Amidst the farcical domestic political maneuvering, the Stooges try their hand at international diplomacy, convening a roundtable meeting where absurd demands are made of neighboring countries.
-The escalation in tensions culminates in a confrontation with a mob led by none other than the deposed king and Mattie Herring.
-Faced with imminent downfall, the Stooges flee, only to unwittingly and ironically enter a lion's den, where they are apparently devoured offscreen by the three lions.
+The Stooges next try their hand at international diplomacy, convening a roundtable meeting where absurd demands are made of neighboring countries.
+After assaulting the visiting delegates and knocking them unconscious, the Stooges declare the peace conference a success.
+Their triumph is short-lived, however, as an angry mob converges outside the conference room, led by none other than the deposed king and Mattie Herring.
+Faced with imminent downfall, the Stooges flee, only to unwittingly enter a lion's den, where they are apparently devoured offscreen by the three lions.